 “Statistically, if you are not on grade level by the end of third grade in reading and math, you are 70% more likely to not be on grade level as a high school graduate,” Toohey says.
 And that, she adds, leads to a multitude of future challenges in life.

 The school’s guiding belief is that the most powerful way to change the world is through education.
-And Toohey, after she attained her Doctoral Degree in Educational Leadership from Creighton in 2013, had the privilege – or difficult job, depending on the day – of helping launch the school from the ground up.
+And Toohey, after she attained her Doctoral Degree in Interdisciplinary Leadership from Creighton in 2013, had the privilege – or difficult job, depending on the day – of helping launch the school from the ground up.